arvidn/libtorrent/branches/libtorrent_aio/docs/dht_sec.rst

 enforcement
 -----------

-Write tokens from peers whose node ID does not match its external IP should be considered dropped.
+Once enforced, write tokens from peers whose node ID does not match its external IP should be considered dropped.
 In other words, a peer that uses a non-matching ID MUST never be used to store information on, regardless of which request.
 In the original DHT specification only ``announce_peer`` stores data in the network, but any future extension which stores data in the network SHOULD use the same restriction.